Join Us For

 One way we may choose to resist the cultural pressures to stay small and disconnected can include collective ritual and the releasing of rage in the presence of community.

-Together, we can gather out doors.
-Practicing being seen + held in our raw responses to our ever growing collective grief.
+Together we will practicing being seen + held in our raw responses to our ever growing collective grief.
 This is a ritual to offer space and shape for the emotional expressions we are often taught should be suppressed or only be expressed in ways that are ‘socially palatable.’

 We rarely get to practice building our tolerance for being with and witnessing our sharper expressions of human emotion, but this is a muscle that needs tending now as much as ever.